ZhixueD/Inventory-data-pipeline-connnet-cloud-database-to-cloud-data-warehouse/README.md

 ETL data pipeline for data from MySQL data base on cloud (cloud SQL) to BigQuery

+For business reason, database and data warehouse are both useful for a company to save, check, and study its inventory state.

 For those I wish to send Inventory data from MySQL database to BigQuery without coding for the pipeline design, I use leverage Google’s Cloud Data Fusion to accomplish this goal.
-This pipeline can batch integration data from a Cloud MySQL Server database to a BigQuery table.
+This pipeline can integration batch data from a Cloud MySQL Server database to a BigQuery table.

 The whole configurations may involve the following steps: